Skip to content

 Final thoughts

 An AI-ready infrastructure is the critical link between AI strategy and measurable business outcomes.
-While investing in this foundation requires resources, the cost of inaction, which is measured in competitive disadvantages, security vulnerabilities and operational inefficiencies, is much higher.
+While investing in this foundation requires resources, the cost of inaction, measured in competitive disadvantages, security vulnerabilities and operational inefficiencies, is significantly higher.